rocket-pool/RPIPs/RPIPs/RPIP-9.md

 This proposal simply increases the Protocol DAO setting that controls the limit on the amount of waiting ETH that can be present in the deposit pool.

 ## Motivation
 Increasing the deposit pool limit will allow for more efficient and larger deposits by Institutional, DAO, and private whale depositors into the deposit pool.
-As an example, to reach our unofficial goal of becoming 22% of the amount of ETH staked on the beacon chain (2.8M ETH) we would require 690 full deposit pool deposits at the current setting.
-(2.8M - 100K / 2 / 2K max deposit).
-Increasing the limit to 5k would allow us to accomplish the same in only 270 transactions.
+As an example, to reach our unofficial goal of becoming 22% of the amount of ETH staked on the beacon chain (2.8M ETH) we would require 650 full deposit pool deposits at the current setting.
+We're at 200k ETH, so we'd need to another 2.6M.
+Since each deposited ETH is matched with an NO ETH,  `(2.8M - 200K) Total ETH * (1 depositor ETH / 2 Total ETH) * (1 max deposit / 2K depositor ETH) = 650 max deposits`.
+Increasing the limit to 5k would allow us to accomplish the same in only 260 full deposit pool deposits.

 ## Specification
 The Core team will execute bootstrapSettingUint on the RocketDAOProtocol contract updating the `deposit.pool.maximum` pDAO setting to 5000 ether (5000000000000000000000).

 ## Rationale
 This proposal is to increase the deposit pool limit to 5,000 ETH from the current setting of 2,000 ETH.
-The max limit was designed to restrict the amount of the regular ETH left unstated, thus nonproductive at generating returns.
-Increasing the deposit pool limit does present a small potential reduction risk on the rETH APR but only occurs when the deposit pool has a positive balance.
+The max limit was designed to restrict the amount of the regular ETH left unstaked, thus nonproductive at generating returns.
+Increasing the deposit pool limit does present a small potential reduction risk on the rETH APR (by `ETH_in_DP/rETH_TVL_in_ETH`) but only occurs when the deposit pool has a positive balance (would currently represent ~5% reduction with a full 5k DP).
+This is acceptable and further mitigated by modeling that suggests plentiful NO supply, which would make a full DP unlikely.

 The proposal was discussed and the impact assessed in the [Proposal to increase the deposit pool dp limit](https://dao.rocketpool.net/t/proposal-to-increase-the-deposit-pool-dp-limit/817) DAO forum post.